Mehdi39/Writers-Club/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This is a project about making a best Writers Club with the most read writer of 21 centur.
+This is a project about making a best Writers Club with the most read writer of 21 century.

 ## Things used for this project